 Related: Solo Travel in Kauai, HI

 But, I’ll tell you something, pals.
 As I discovered during my stay, there are so many things to see in Honolulu that once I re-adjusted to city life it was super easy to fill my days with all manner of awesome activities.
-With only three days in the Hawaiian capital, I’m sure there is plenty that I missed out on, but here for your reading pleasure is my introduction to Honolulu on a budget.
+With only three days of my solo trip to Hawaii in the Hawaiian capital, I’m sure there is plenty that I missed out on.
+But here for your reading pleasure is my introduction to Honolulu on a budget.

 The far end of the beach towards Diamond Head is a lot quieter than the more built-up area around the Royal Hawaiian Hotel, and turtles can often be spotted in the sea here.
 I felt fine asking a family nearby to watch my things while I went swimming, although that’s just my own personal experience and it’s obviously not something that everyone would be comfortable with.
 And this is a beaut place to catch the sunset after a long day in the city- even though the pace is a lot faster than the other Hawaiian Islands, the atmosphere at sunset is still laid back and calm.

 Hula dancing was developed by the Polynesian settlers who arrived on the Hawaiian Islands all those hundreds and hundreds of years ago.
 Each dance tells a story, with specific hand gestures meaning specific words, and musical instruments, chanting, and singing accompanies the whole mesmerising spectacle.
-Watching the show as the sun set over Waikiki was a beautiful insight into Hawaiian culture.
+Watching the show as the sun set over Waikiki was a beautiful insight into Hawaiian culture, and I bloody loved the whole experience.

 In 1896 after the USA helped overthrow the monarchy, hula dancing was banned and even the Hawaiian language began to disappear.
 So it’s brilliant to see how the Hawaiians have managed to keep their culture and heritage alive to this day; it’s clearly something that they’re very proud of.
 And so they should be!!